The Promise of Modulating Lipid-Signaling Pathways

 What are FABPs?

-Hydrophobic ligands such as fatty acids serve many biological functions within the cell.
-They serve as metabolic energy sources, substrates for membranes and signaling molecules for metabolic regulation.
+Hydrophobic ligands such as fatty acids serve many biological functions within the cell, including as metabolic energy sources, substrates for membranes and signaling molecules for metabolic regulation.
 Being insoluble, fatty acids require chaperones to bind and transfer them throughout various cellular compartments including the peroxisomes, mitochondria, endoplasmic reticulum, and nucleus.
-A family of highly expressed intracellular lipid-binding proteins called FABPs serve to bind with these free ligands to make their transport and dissemination throughout the cell possible.
-There are ten known FABP family members, or isoforms, expressed in humans (FABP1 through FABP9 and FABP12).1 These ten FABP isoforms are thought to modulate different processes within the body to varying extents, either independently or in concert.
-FABPs are attractive therapeutic targets as the high degree of sequence and structural similarities among family members have made the creation of drugs targeting specific FABPs challenging.
+A family of highly expressed intracellular lipid-binding proteins called Fatty Acid Binding Proteins (FABPs) serve to bind with these free ligands to make their transport and dissemination throughout the cell possible.
+There are ten known FABP family members, or isoforms, expressed in humans (FABP1 through FABP9 and FABP12).1 These ten FABP isoforms are related to different processes within the body to varying extents, either independently or in concert.
+FABPs are believed to be attractive therapeutic targets as inhibiting abnormal or excess lipid-signaling is potentially significant for multiple conditions and diseases.

 Artelo’s FABP platform includes a novel, selective FABP5 inhibitor ART26.12.
-In addition to its potential as a synthetic endocannabinoid modulator, FABP5 plays an important role in lipid signaling and is believed to be an attractive target for cancer drug development.
-Large amounts of human biomarker and animal model data support FABP5 as an oncology target, including triple negative breast cancer and castration-resistant prostate cancer.
+FABP5 plays an important role in lipid signaling and is believed to be an attractive target for drug development in pain, inflammation and cancer.
+Extensive human biomarker and animal model data support FABP5 as an oncology target, including triple negative breast cancer and castration-resistant prostate cancer.
 Additionally, FABP5 inhibition may have therapeutic value in Chemotherapy-Induced Peripheral Neuropathy, also known as CIPN, a common and often painfully debilitating complication of cancer therapies, sometimes resulting in reduction or cessation of treatment.
-In pre-clinical models, inhibition of FABP5 using ART26.12 has demonstrated activity in analgesia, ameliorating the effects of CIPN, a condition for which no currently approved treatment exists.2
+In pre-clinical models, inhibition of FABP5 using ART26.12 has demonstrated activity in analgesia, ameliorating painful the effects of CIPN, a condition for which no currently approved treatment exists.2

 References